Business rates

 Do I need to pay business rates?

-Yes: if you are a visitor attraction or providing serviced or self-catering accommodation, unless:
+Yes: if you are a visitor attraction or provide serviced or self-catering accommodation, unless:

 Note: if you have to pay business rates, but use your property for business and domestic purposes (a composite hereditament), it is only the part you use for business purposes that is subject to business rates.
 The domestic accommodation is liable to council tax.
 Where parts of a house have a shared use, such as a kitchen or dining room, the Valuation Officer will visit the property and assess the amount to be paid (see below).